cyrenajs/cyrena/README.md

 #### Automatic view scoping

-By default, every component in Powercycle is scoped on the view channel.
+By default, every component in Cyrena is scoped on the view channel.
 If you need to lift this rule occasionally, you can provide a `noscope` prop on the component.
 The reason for this rule is to make string VDOM selectors safe by default.
 String VDOM selectors are useful, because they eliminate the necessity of boilerplate Symbol declarations.
 Take a look at this inline component, which is inside a `Collection` item:

 ```jsx
   {src => [